Shuklax/AI-Financial-Research-Agent/README.md

-# AI-Financial-Research-Agent
+# FinOps AI

 ChatGPT for Finance, but with real documents + structured insights.

 ## Overview

-AI Financial Research Agent is an end-to-end system that analyzes financial reports, earnings PDFs, and news articles, and produces structured insights using a Retrieval-Augmented Generation (RAG) pipeline.
+FinOps AI is an end-to-end system that analyzes financial reports, earnings PDFs, and news articles, and produces structured insights using a Retrieval-Augmented Generation (RAG) pipeline.

 It extracts text → embeds it → stores vectors in FAISS → retrieves relevant chunks → feeds them into an LLM → outputs risk summaries, sentiment, key metrics, and actionable insights.